-- Hold a current unencumbered LVN license - Show proof of work experience as an LVN within the previous five years - Pass a nursing entrance exam - Have a minimum cumulative grade point average (CGPA) of 3.0 - Have a minimum 3.0 GPA in the following prerequisite courses:
+- Hold a current unencumbered LVN license. - Show proof of work experience as an LVN within the previous five years. - Have a minimum cumulative grade point average (CGPA) of 3.0. - Have a minimum 3.0 GPA in the following prerequisite courses:

 Course/Subject Area Credit Hours

 Human Anatomy with Lab† 4

 General Psychology 3

 English Writing and Composition 3

 Human Physiology with Lab† 4

 Psychology (Developmental/Lifespan) 3

 Speech (Interpersonal Communication) 3

 General Microbiology with Lab† 4

 Sociology (Cultural Diversity) 3

 Intermediate Algebra 3

-1 1 1 11 1 11

-†Science courses must have been completed within the previous 7 years
+†Science courses must have been completed within the previous seven years.

-- Pass the required TEAS entrance exam with a score of 62% minimum (must wait 2 weeks prior to retaking the failed exam, after 2 attempts the candidate must wait 1 year prior to retaking).

-- Pass a criminal background check and drug screening (at the applicant's expense)

-- Submit proof of a current American Heart Association CPR card (Healthcare Provider 2-year card).

-- Undergo a physical examination

-- Submit proof of the following immunizations (must be provided by students):

-- Hepatitis B
+- Pass the ATI TEAS Admission Assessment with a combined score of 62%.
+There is a fee to test, paid directly to ATI.
+A second attempt is allowed seven days following the first attempt.
+A third attempt is allowed 30 days following the second attempt.
+After failing the third attempt, the waitingperiod is six months.
+At this point in time, a candidate may start the above process over again. - Pass a criminal background check and drug screening (at the applicant's expense). - Submit proof of a current American Heart Association CPR card (Healthcare Provider 2-year card). - Undergo a physical examination. - Submit proof of the following immunizations (must be provided by students):

-- Proof of 3 doses of vaccine AND titer\ showing positive immunity (note, full immunity with 3 doses
+- Proof of 3 doses of vaccine or titer\ showing positive immunity (note, full immunity with three doses takes approximately 16 weeks). - Measles, Mumps, and Rubella (MMR) Proof of 2 doses (separated by 28 days) or titer\ showing positive immunity.

-- takes 16 weeks)

-- Dose # 1 start series

-- Does # 2 2 to 4 weeks after first dose

-- Does # 3 16 weeks after first dose

-- Measles

-- Proof of 2 doses (separated by 28 days) AND titer\ showing positive immunity

-- Varicella

-- Proof of 2 doses, AND positive titer\, or healthcare provider documentation of disease history (note the total time is 4 weeks)
+Proof of 2 doses, positive titer\, or healthcare provider documentation of disease history (note the total time is approximately four weeks).

-- Dose # 1 start series

-- Dose # 2 4 weeks after first dose

-- Tetanus/Diphtheria/Pertussis (Tdap)

-- Proof of 1 dose within the previous 10 years
+Proof of 1 dose within the previous ten years.

-- Tuberculosis (TB)\\

-- Negative 2-step Purified Protein Derivative (PPD) skin test (process below)

-- Initial PPD placement

-- Read in 48-72 hours

-- $\circ$ If the initial test is negative, repeat the PPD skin test in 7 21 days.

-- If one skin test is positive, follow up chest x-ray is required to look for active disease. - Documentation of a negative chest X-ray and physician follow-up documenting no evidence of active tuberculosis is required. - Or lab results showing interferon globulin results - Influenza\\ - Proof of annual flu vaccination
+- Negative 2-step Purified Protein Derivative (PPD) skin test (process below) - Initial PPD placement. - Read in 48-72 hours. - If the initial test is negative, repeat the PPD skin test in 7 21 days. - If one skin test is positive, a follow-up chest x-ray is required to look for active disease.
+Documentation of a negative chest X-ray and physician follow-up documenting no evidence of active tuberculosis is required. - o Or lab results showing interferon globulin results.

+Proof of annual flu vaccination.

 \ A titer is a blood test that measures the presence and amount of antibodies.
-A blood sample is taken and tested.
-If the test is positive (above a particular known value), the individual has immunity to that specific disease.

-\\ Must be completed in the current calendar year and annual follow up is required while in the program.
+A blood sampleis taken and tested.
+If the test is positive (above a particular known value), the individual has immunity to that specific disease.\\ Must be completed in the current calendar year, and annual follow-up is required while in the program.